lubin-lokaj/Snake/README.md

-# Tetris
+# Snake
-Tetris in html/css and js

-Tetris project using HTML/CSS and JavaScript
+A snake game using html/css and javascript